-An outdoor self-guided activity gives participants the opportunity to follow your prepared instructions for going on a walk route.
+An outdoor self-guided activity walk gives participants the opportunity to follow your prepared instructions for going on a walk route.
 For example, you might create a printable PDF with a list of locations, directions, and commentary, along with some images.
 Consider including prompts to offer further connection and engagement, such as asking participants to share photos of a specific stop on social media using #JanesWalkNYC.
 You also might choose to use an app-based tool like Urban Archive, which allows you to create a walking route paired with a story and historic images.
-Check out some of the walk routes and stories that came together in 2020 here: http://janeswalknyc.mas.org/.